Zoe Motors: Little Giant

 Built upon the same 50 cc Honda motorcycle engine as the Zipper but otherwise not resembling it at all, the Zoe Little Giant was a truck, advertised as a "all purpose mini-utility truck" and similar to the baggage carts seen at airports but smaller.
 According to Zoe sales literature, it had a payload of half a ton.
 With an open doorless cab, it was unsuitable for street driving.
 It sold for about $6000 and was released at roughly the same time as the Zipper.

 Company information

 At the time of the Zoe Zipper launch, Zoe was headed by president and chairman James MacPherson.
 Dan Levitan, formerly of Dollar Rent-a-Car, was executive vice president.
 Public relations were handled by the Joseph Molina company, which specialises in the automotive and motorsports with clients such as Rolls-Royce and Lamborghini.

+Zoe Z/5000

+Another attempt to import a car into the USA with little modifications, the Zoe was originally called the Z/3000, then the Z/5000 with the Z/5005 becoming a 'panel van' version.

+The car was actually the 3 wheeled UK built Reliant Rialto estate, originally Zoe wanted to import the vehicle with very little changes apart from cosmetic items such as window tints, wheels and body decals but after little interest from the public they decided to engineer the car as they put it to 'american tastes'.

+In the end 5 prototypes were built, these vehicles had the axle extended 6 to 8 inches each side with wide body wheel arches fitted, gemini 10" alloy wheels, a cream/chestnut interior with matching vinyl bucket seats, other extras not seen on the UK Rialto was also features such as air conditioning, the design consultant for the car was Larry Shinoda, famous for working on the Corvette.